renebreslauer/portfolio_website/README.md

 ### Main Features:
 - Contact form using Node JS and Express JS
 - Styling and animations created using pure-CSS and JSX (with the exception of the Portfolio page, which imports the React-Spring library)
+- All SVG animations and navbar icons are my own work, created in Adobe Illustrator

 ### I plan on adding the following:
 - Gallery of work (add Github API)